 Below find brief reviews of the six catalogs, all of them beautifully illustrated.
 The images below are from the covers of the respective catalogs.

 In addition to a brief outline of their contents, I have tried to point out their divergent views on the Tempest and on the David Teniers' copy of a "lost" Giorgione, usually called the Discovery of Paris.
 The learning and exhaustive research of the various authors has been of great value to me, but I do admit that none of them has been able to see the Tempest as The Rest on the Flight into Egypt.
 Moreover, when they discuss the Discovery of Paris, that only exists in a copy by David Teniers, they invariably follow Marcantonio Michiel's mistaken identification of the painting.
 They all attach importance to this lost work but none can see it as Giorgione's version of the medieval legend concerning the encounter of the Holy Family with robbers on the Flight into Egypt.
-For the interpretation of both paintings see my website, MyGiorgione.
+For the interpretation of both paintings see my profile on academia.edu.

 Anderson, Jaynie: Giorgione, the Painter of Poetic Brevity, Paris, 1997.